 This article describes the effects of a wasp sting.

 This article is for information only.
 DO NOT use it to treat or manage a sting.
-If you or someone you are with is stung, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+If you or someone you are with is stung, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Wasp venom is poisonous.
 It is injected into you when you are stung.